swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

 There are two common mistakes when using the `default` keyword:

-* Using `default` with `required` parameters or properties, such as with a path parameters.
-This does not make sense -- if a value is required the client must always send it, and the default value is never used.
+* Using `default` with `required` parameters or properties, for example, with path parameters.
+This does not make sense -- if a value is required, the client must always send it, and the default value is never used.

 * Using `default` to specify a sample value.
 This is not intended use of default and can lead to unexpected behavior in some Swagger tools.
 Some elements of the specification support the `example` or `examples` keyword for this purpose.
 See [Providing Example Values](providing-example-values.md).

 ### Enum Parameters

 The `enum` keyword allows you to restrict a parameter value to a fixed set of values.
-The enum values must of of the same type as the parameter `type`.
+The enum values must be of the same type as the parameter `type`.

 ```
         - in: query